-The amd64, i386, armhf and arm64 CPU architectures are all fully supported.
+The amd64, i386, armhf, and arm64 CPU architectures are all fully supported.

-2.5.2 Best effort
+2.5.2 Best-Effort

 The following are platforms on which BIND is known to build and run.
 ISC makes every effort to fix bugs on these platforms, but may be unable to do so quickly due to lack of hardware, less familiarity on the part of engineering staff, and other constraints.
-With the exception of Windows Server 2016, none of these are tested regularly by ISC.
+None of these are tested regularly by ISC.

-- Windows Server 2012 R2, 2016 / x64

-- Windows 10 / x64

 - macOS 10.12+

-- Solaris 11
+- · Solaris 11

 - NetBSD

 - Other Linux distributions still supported by their vendors, such as:

 - Ubuntu 20.10+

 - Gentoo

 - Arch Linux

 - OpenWRT/LEDE 17.01+

-- Other CPU architectures (mips, mipsel, sparc, ...)
+• Other CPU architectures (mips, mipsel, sparc, ...)

-2.5.3 Community maintained
+2.5.3 Community-Maintained

-These systems may not all have the required dependencies for building BIND easily available, although it will be possible in many cases to compile those directly from source.
+These systems may not all have the required dependencies for building BIND easily available, although it is possible in many cases to compile those directly from source.
 The community and interested parties may wish to help with maintenance, and we welcome patch contributions, although we cannot guarantee that we will accept them.
 All contributions will be assessed against the risk of adverse effect on officially supported platforms.